mpv-easy/mpv-easy/mpv-play-with/readme.md

 - Chrome/Edge need to enable tampermonkey's file url access: `chrome://extensions/` -> tampermonkey -> details -> allow access to file urls
 - If `file://` is blocked, use a local http server instead: `@require http://localhost:8080/mpv-easy-play-with.user.js`
-- After modifying the source code, rebuild (`pnpm run bundle`) and refresh the page to reload the script
+- After modifying the source code, rebuild (`bun run bundle`) and refresh the page to reload the script

 ## install yt-dlp
 You need to make sure that mpv has been configured correctly [yt-dlp](https://github.com/yt-dlp/yt-dlp)